2 Samuel 1 – David Mourns the Death of Saul

 a.
 After the death of Saul: King Saul and his three sons were killed in battle against the Philistines, dying on the slopes of Mount Gilboa (1 Samuel 31:1-8).
 It was the sad ending of a tragic life, concluding the story of a man who came to the throne humble but left it hardened, bitter against both God and man.

 b.
-When David returned from the slaughter of the Amalekites: Towards the end of 1 Samuel, despairing David left the people of God and allied himself with the Philistines.
+When David returned from the slaughter of the Amalekites: Towards the end of 1 Samuel, in despair David left the people of God and allied himself with the Philistines.
 God prevented a complete alliance and brought David back through heartbreaking circumstances (the Amalekites stole the families and possessions of David and his men).
 Strengthening himself in God (1 Samuel 30:6), David defeated the Amalekites and brought back everyone and everything.

 i.
 Though David still lived among the Philistines, he was a changed man since his heartbreaking circumstances and since strengthening himself in the LORD.

 ii.
-When David came back triumphantly to Ziklag, he knew a battle between the Philistines and the Israelites just ended.
+When David came back triumphantly to Ziklag, he knew a battle between the Philistines and the Israelites had just ended.
 He certainly was concerned about the outcome of that battle.

 c.
 A man came from Saul’s camp with his clothes torn and dust on his head: David knew this was bad news because the messenger had the traditional expressions of mourning for the dead – clothes torn and dust on his head.
-Therefore, he immediately reacted with humble mourning
+Therefore, he immediately reacted with humble mourning.

 2. (5-10) The Amalekite’s story.